What is an IUD?

 You should not use an IUD if you:

-- have or may have a current sexually transmitted infection or other pelvic infection
+- Have or may have a current STI or other pelvic infection

 Where can I get more information?